Minnesota Hybrid Long-Term Care Insurance

-Consequently, more and more people are turning to hybrid long-term care policies.
+Consequently, more and more people are turning to hybrid life and long-term care policies.
 But before making this important decision, it helps to understand the policies and weigh the pros and cons of a hybrid policy for you.

 What is a hybrid LTC policy?

-These policies combine permanent life insurance with an accelerated death benefit rider that pays long-term care benefits.
+Life insurance/long-term care hybrid policies combine permanent life insurance with an accelerated death benefit rider that pays long-term care benefits.
 A hybrid LTC policy uses a universal or whole life insurance policy as a base and adds a long-term care rider.
 Most of these offer a single premium approach.